robotology-legacy/icub-gazebo-legacy/README.md

 ```
 gazebo ./icub-gazebo/world/icub.world
 ```
-or simply drag and drop the "iCub" model from the Insert tab in Gazebo.
+or simply drag and drop the `iCub (no hands)` or `iCub with hands` models from the Insert tab in Gazebo.
 The same instructions work also for the icub_legs model.

 Model generation